ITfoxtec/FoxIDs/docs/saml-2.0.md

 FoxIDs default issue the user's identity in the NameID claim with format persistent.

 ## Connect AD FS as IdP
-An AD FS can be connected to FoxIDs with SAML 2.0 acting as an IdP where and FoxIDs is acting as an RP.
+An AD FS can be connected to FoxIDs with SAML 2.0 acting as an IdP where FoxIDs is acting as an RP.

 Configuring AD FS as IdP using the following steps.